Skip to content

 Hopefully, that was useful, and some of those aliases can make your life easier.
 I can’t claim credit for all, so thanks to the folks who have published their dotfiles and allowed folks to crib from them.

 Finally, I have good news and bad news.
 The good news is aliases are really cool and easy to use.
 The bad news is that Bash (and Zsh) recommends almost anything more complex than a single command should be defined as a function, not an alias.
 Don’t panic.
-We’re going to go into functions in a future post!
+We’re going to go into functions in a future post (and here is that future post - only five years later)!